khaugen7/portfolio-site/content/_index.md

 **Cybersecurity Instructor – Fanshawe College**

-Before transitioning full-time into industry, I taught cybersecurity at the college level.
+In addition to full-time software engineering, I taught a semester of a cybersecurity course at the college level.
 I developed and delivered curriculum on secure software development, network security, and threat modeling, with an emphasis on real-world application.
 This role reinforced my commitment to building secure systems and communicating complex technical topics clearly—a skill I carry forward into engineering leadership.

 ---

 ## Education

 **BSc.
-Computer Science**, Western University
+Specialization in Computer Science**, Western University

-**Diploma in Business**, Fanshawe College
+**Business Diploma**, Lawrence Kinlin School of Business - Fanshawe College

 ---